NewGen2022/photo-tagging-app/README.md

 There are two themes available: dark and light.
 Also app is responsive to any screen size.

+## For developers

+To run the app on a local machine, clone the repository and follow these steps:
+1. Open in VS code (or another preferred code editor) two consoles
+2. In first run `cd /frontend` -> `npm run dev`
+3. In second run `cd /backend` -> `npm run dev`

+To add new games use file `/frontend/src/gameData.js` (add all needed information as used in original code)

+Contribute🚀 and enjoy🎉

 # App preview
 ![app preview](https://github.com/NewGen2022/photo-tagging-app/blob/main/app_preview/photo-1.png)